khushi-gunnu17/MySql/Notes.md

 WHERE col_name operator
 (subquery);

-Types of writing SubQueries --->
+Types of writing SubQueries in Subqueries --->
 - SELECT
 - FROM
 - WHERE